DeterminateSystems/bootspec-secureboot/rfc.md

 A concrete example of the desire to limit "filesystem magic" is the `kernelVersion` key: both systemd-boot and grub bootloader tools use (or may use) the kernel version in the description of a generation.
 However, to retrieve this information, they must get the directory name of the kernel's modules path, which is done by code similar to the following shell snippet: `basename $(dirname $(realpath $toplevel/kernel))/lib/modules/*`.

-Rather than maintaining the status quo of bootloader tools being essentially required to extract necessary information from the filesystem, we should instead hand this static information (most of which can be gathered at eval-time, anyways!) directly to the tool.
-For example, the kernel version is easily reachable at eval-time via the `config.boot.kernelPackages.kernel.modDirVersion` attribute.
+Rather than maintaining the status quo of bootloader tools being required to extract necessary information from the filesystem, this static information should be handed directly to the tool.
+As an example, the kernel version is easily reachable at eval-time via the `config.boot.kernelPackages.kernel.modDirVersion` attribute.

+TODO: examples of when a key should be added or removed? concrete guidance on it?

 ## Example `boot.json`